Gunman barricaded door of newspaper office in 'coordinated attack'

 The gunman who slaughtered five people with a shotgun at an Annapolis, Maryland, newspaper office did so as part of a "coordinated attack" that included barricading the building's back door so no one could escape, prosecutors said Friday.

-A district court judge ruled that suspect Jarrod Ramos, 38, be held without bond after he was charged with five counts of first-degree murder in Thursday's mass shooting at the Capital Gazette office.
+A district court judge ordered that suspect Jarrod Ramos, 38, be held without bond after he was charged with five counts of first-degree murder in Thursday's mass shooting at the Capital Gazette office.
+He appeared at the hearing via teleconference wearing a black jumpsuit, and did not speak.

 Wes Adams, the Anne Arundel County state's attorney, later described the killings as a "brutal series of attacks on innocent victims," and said he told the judge that Ramos remains a flight risk and danger to the community.

-"There was one victim that had attempted to escape through the back door and was shot," Adams said.
+Ramos had a "tactical approach in hunting down" those victims, Adams said at a news conference, adding, "There was one victim that had attempted to escape through the back door and was shot."

-Ramos appeared in court via teleconference wearing a black jumpsuit, and did not speak.

 Breaking News Emails